Data Privacy Statement

-Legal basis of data processing: In part, the consent of data subjects; performance of a contract or steps taken prior to entering into a contract; compliance with a legal obligation of Open Grid Europe; processing for the purposes of the legitimate interests pursued by Open Grid Europe and third parties (cf. Article 6 para.
+Legal basis of data processing: In part, the consent of data subjects; performance of a contract or steps taken prior to entering into a contract; compliance with a legal obligation of OGE; processing for the purposes of the legitimate interests pursued by OGE and third parties (cf. Article 6 para.
 1 lit. (a) to (f) of the GDPR).

 Any further statistical analysis of collected data will only take place after any reference to persons has been removed.